 A World of Accents

 English is spoken in a wide variety of accents.
 All of these accents add a different flavour to the English language.
 And as English is the language of the world it really doesn’t belong to any one country.

 So we have British English, American English, Australian English.

 But we also have accents within one country.
 London, Birmingham and Manchester accents in England.
 New York, Boston and Chicago in America.

 But there is also English spoken with a Chinese accent.
 English with an Indian accent.
-And also used by French, Italian, German.
+And also used by French, Italian or German speakers.

 The list goes on and on and not one of these accents is better than the other or wrong.
 They are all used and we have to adjust to the sound and make sure we can understand it when we hear it.